iancarscadden/sidekick/src/renderer/UI_DOCS.md

 The `TextArea` component (`src/components/TextArea.tsx`) handles the display of AI-generated responses:

 - Renders the text content received from the OCR and AI processing
-- Shows loading indicators and placeholders when appropriate
+- Shows loading indicator with "Thinking..." text and animated dots
 - Automatically resizes the parent window to fit content
 - Formats text with proper styling for paragraphs, code blocks, and lists
 - Real-time syntax highlighting for code blocks using the Dracula theme
 - Streaming-aware code formatting that highlights code as it's being received
 - Displays error messages with appropriate styling
-- Provides animated loading indicators with dot animation
+- Intelligent empty state handling to take up no space when inactive
+- Left-aligned "Thinking" indicator with animated dots

 ```tsx
 <TextArea content={responseText} isLoading={isLoading} error={error} />